itmrlx/--wordpress/wp-content/plugins/cyr3lat/readme.txt

 == Installation ==

-1. Upload `cyr2lat` folder to the `/wp-content/plugins/` directory.
+1. Upload `cyr3lat` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Make sure your system has iconv set up right, or iconv is not installed at all.
+If you have any problems (trimmed slugs, strange characters, question marks) - please ask for support.
 == Frequently Asked Questions ==

 = How can I define my own substitutions? =